awoisoak/devops-sandbox/README.md

     ansible-inventory -i inventory.docker.yaml --list | grep -i docker_

-The Docker Compose will launch a Load balancer, a database and a number of web servers specified by the user.
+Once evertyhing is setup we can trigger Docker Compose which will launch a Load balancer, a database and the number of web servers we specify.

     docker compose up --scale web=3